ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 ## Overview

-The `nimble-table-column-icon` is a component that supports rendering specific number, boolean, or string values as to icon/label pairs and/or spinner/label pairs.
+The `nimble-table-column-icon` is a component that supports rendering specific number, boolean, or string values as icon/label pairs and/or spinner/label pairs.
 The mappings are defined by child elements of `nimble-mapping-icon` and `nimble-mapping-spinner`.

 ### Background